Florestan-Eusebius/error_msd/README.md

 # error_msd
-Error simulation of magic state distillation.
+Error simulation of magic state distillation (MSD).

-# Figure of T-distillation simulation
+# Analysis of influence of two-qubit gate errors on MSD

+The relation between the scripts and data is demonstrated below.
+The output file `Tfinal.pdf` is Fig. 2 in the paper.

 ```mermaid
 flowchart LR;